graphql-java/graphql-java-page/content/tutorials/getting-started-with-spring-boot.md

 We also have [spectrum chat](https://spectrum.chat/graphql-java) for any question or problems.

-For direct feedback you can also ping us on our [Twitter GraphQL Java account](https://twitter.com/graphql_java).
+For direct feedback you can also ping us on our [GraphQL Java Twitter account](https://twitter.com/graphql_java).